 - make reasonable enquiries about the consumer’s requirements and objectives in relation to the credit contract;

 - make reasonable enquiries about the consumer’s financial situation; and

 - take reasonable steps to verify the consumer’s financial situation.

 ASIC v Westpac FCAFC 111

-In ASIC v Westpac Banking Corporation FCAFC 111, the Full Federal An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. held that the responsible lending provisions of the NCCP Act did not prescribe the way credit providers had to assess whether the loan was unsuitable.
+In ASIC v Westpac Banking Corporation FCAFC 111, the Full Federal Court held that the responsible lending provisions of the NCCP Act did not prescribe the way credit providers had to assess whether the loan was unsuitable.
 Therefore, the justices held that Westpac was not necessarily required to consider living expenses declared by a consumer when assessing whether a loan was unsuitable.
-Although the Federal Court held that a The person or organisation to whom a debtor owes a debt. could decide how to use the information under section 130 of the NCCP Act to assess whether a loan was unsuitable, the creditor was still prohibited from entering unsuitable loans.
+Although the Federal Court held that a creditor could decide how to use the information under section 130 of the NCCP Act to assess whether a loan was unsuitable, the creditor was still prohibited from entering unsuitable loans.
 This case focused on the responsible lending assessment process.
 ASIC did not allege that Westpac had entered unsuitable loans in this case.